List of compositions by Thelonious Monk: Raise Four

 A 12-bar blues in B♭ featuring a one-bar riff built on the interval of a raised fourth (or augmented fourth), also known as a flatted fifth or tritone.
 Monk recorded it only once, on February 14, 1968, for the album Underground.

-Reflections (aka 'Portrait of an ermite')
+Reflections (a.k.a.
+'Portrait of an Ermite')

 A popular ballad in AABA-form that was first recorded on December 18, 1952, for the album Thelonious Monk Trio.
 The title was given by Ira Gitler, who was the producer for the session.
 The tune also appears on the albums Piano Solo as "Portrait of an Ermite", Sonny Rollins, Vol. 2, Thelonious Alone in San Francisco, and on Monk's Blues.

 According to Gary Giddins it is "classic, paradoxical Monk, beautiful and memorable yet a minefield of odd intervals, each essential to its bricks-and-mortar structure".
 In the 1980s, Jon Hendricks wrote lyrics for the song for Carmen McRae, who released it on her album Carmen Sings Monk under the name "Looking Back".
 Dianne Reeves sang the tune on her 2003 album A Little Moonlight.